vackosar/vackosar.github.io/_posts/2022-05-14-neural-data-compression.md

 - data compression means encoding into less bits
 - lossless means without loosing any information
-- tradeoff between communication throughput, computation, and memory
+- trade-off between communication throughput, computation, and memory
 - can compress if some symbols are more likely than others
 - better symbol prediction => lower cross-entropy => higher compression